shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

   * Derivative Works must not contain content that is contrary to public order and morals, or that is intended to harm the image of the Licensor or any third party.
   * Use of the VODs in content primarily focused on expressing or promoting specific ideologies, beliefs, religions, or political positions is not permitted.

 IMPORTANT: As advised in the guide's "Important Considerations" section (Section 3), be careful not to add rules in this placeholder that would contradict the core terms of the License (e.g., demanding royalties, changing the terms of the grant-back).
-This placeholder is for setting the commercial use policy and adding specific content/conduct guidelines.
+This placeholder is for setting the commercial use policy and adding specific content/conduct guidelines that are consistent with the limitations described above.
 To ensure fairness and clarity, the conditions described within this placeholder should be objectively predictable.
 </details>

 <details>